Alexsussa/AIDM/README.md

 **en**: How to use:

-**en**: Insert a program name, a simple description, after select a sowftware .AppImage e then an image to use as logo.
+**en**: Insert a program name, a simple description, after select a software .AppImage e then an image to use as logo.

 Done!